Dollar flat after U.S. data hints at steady Fed policy

 "Yellen is steering the bus," said Schlossberg of BK Asset Management, in reference to Fed chair Janet Yellen.

-The U.S. dollar index .DXY, which measures the dollar against a basket of six major currencies, was last flat at 80.222.
-The euro EUR= was last down 0.14 percent at $1.36095.
+The U.S. dollar index, which measures the dollar against a basket of six major currencies, was last flat at 80.222.
+The euro was last down 0.14 percent at $1.36095.

 "Tighter lending standards reinforce the idea that the economy is doing better and that higher rates are coming sooner probably rather than later," said Joseph Trevisani, chief market strategist at WorldWideMarkets in Woodcliff Lake, New Jersey.